MFLind/Brickyard/README.md

 When placing a order, products get added to shopping basket, for Checkout is done Stripe payment service and verification emails are sent for order confirmation.

+When user is logged in to Brickyard they can add products to a Wishlist, where user can easy then get to product detail page.
+If user not logged in and view a product details and press "Add to wishlist" then user is requested to login.

 ## Future improvement
 - Handle product stock and warehousing
-- Enable bought TLS/SSL certificate of the Heroko service
+- Enable bought TLS/SSL certificate of the Heroku service and use brickyard.se domain fully
+- Image resizing via Cloudinary is required for the shop.
 - My own step in development is to study and learn React (and also React Native), so my goal is to change frontend code to React Frontend.

 # Data model
-Datamodel is implemented with Django framework.
+Datamodel is implemented with Django framework and custom database has been added for wishlist and some more items.

 ![](docs/images/datamodel.png)